#BicycleCity #Münsterland #PeaceHallHistoricTownHall

 Münster is a religious centre in the predominantly Catholic region of the Münsterland.
 Many inhabitants attend church services at St. Paul’s Cathedral.
 Of course, you can also visit the church even if you don’t intend to pray there.
 It’s certainly worth seeing.

 Because Münster has so many students, there is a broad range of cultural activities targeted at a younger audience.
-Students usually meet at one of the many student pubs in the city, such as “Cavete” on Kreuzstrasse which offers food and drinks at inexpensive prices.
+Students usually meet at one of the many student pubs in the city which offer food and drinks at inexpensive prices.

 To relax, we recommend going to the Aasee – a beautiful lake located in walking distance west of downtown Münster.
 You can rent a paddle boat, relax on the shore or even learn how to sail.
 The Rieselfelder nature preserve is even more relaxing.
 Located several kilometres north of Münster, the preserve offers visitors a spectacle in the spring and autumn when thousands of migratory birds stop to rest on the meadows and ponds there.